stacks-network/stacks/README.md

 #### Notes

 1. Using the root directory is necessary to prevent false ownership on websites that allow users to upload files to their servers.
 It also provides a standard location for OneName crawlers to look.
 2. Any proof you provide must be publicly and perpetually available.
-If you ever delete a social media post that provides proof of ownership of your OneName profile, that account lose it's verified status.
+If you ever delete a post that provides proof of ownership of your OneName profile, that account will lose it's verified status.
 3. Verification is a two-way process.
 That is, in order to be verified by a particular domain or account on a social network, two things must happen: (1) the account/site must reference/vouch for your OneName account (2) your OneName account must reference the account/site.

 ### Services/Sites Currently Supported by Profile Explorers